-Looking for a new motorcycle but don’t want to pay top prices for a brand-new model?
-Here’s everything you need to know to get a good bike without being ripped off.
+Looking for a new bike but don’t want to pay top prices for a brand-new model?
+Here’s everything you need to know about buying a used motorcycle.

 Getting your hands on a secondhand motorbike could be a much more cost-effective way to enjoy the thrills of motorcycling.